mpuromaki/today-i-learned/Automation/connecting-to-remote-opcda-server.md

 I have seen multiple automation systems where multiple PCs need data from single PLC.
-This issue has been usually fixed by installing OPC-DA-Server-Gateway software on all machines that require the data.
+This issue has been usually fixed by installing OPC-DA-PLC-Gateway software on all machines that require the data.

 This kind of software is needed on all PLCs that do not